We do Deep-Learning.

 Venture into deep learning with this 2-day workshop that will take you from the mathematical and theoretical foundations to building models and neural networks in TensorFlow.
 You will apply as you learn, working on exercises throughout the workshop.
 To enhance learning, a second day is dedicated to applying your new skills in team project work.
-We will meet again in a few weeks for a “show and tell”, where attendees can share deep learning developments - our way to support your continued progress in machine learning.
+We will meet again for a “show and tell”, where attendees can share deep learning developments - our way to support your continued progress in machine learning.

 This hands-on workshop is ideal for both data science and programming professionals, who are interested in learning the basics of deep learning and embarking on their first project.